Andrzej Duda: Constitutional crisis

 Andrzej Duda refused to swear in any of the five Constitutional Tribunal judge candidates selected by the Sejm of the VII term.
 Three of them had been selected since 7 November 2015 whose election was declared constitutional.
-On 3 and 9 December 2015 Duda swore in five other candidates for the same office selected by the Sejm of the VIII term.
+Between 3 and 9 December 2015, Duda swore in five other candidates for the same office selected by the Sejm of the VIII term.

 On 28 December 2015, Duda signed the Constitutional Tribunal bill (passed on 22 December 2015 by the Sejm), which unequivocally breaches the Constitution of Poland according to the National Council of the Judiciary of Poland, the Public Prosecutor General and the Polish Ombudsman.

-In June 2016, Duda rejected appointing 10 judges selected by the National Council of the Judiciary of Poland.

 In July 2017, Duda informed the public he had decided to veto two controversial judicial bills backed by the government and passed by both houses of the Polish parliament.
 The President's spokesman subsequently said that the third act – the common courts bill – would be signed.
 The veto was just one example of Duda opposing the policies of PiS.

-Politics of memory; the Holocaust
+Politics of memory and the Holocaust

 In February 2018, Duda said that he would sign into law the Amendment to the Act on the Institute of National Remembrance, making it illegal to accuse 'the Polish nation' of complicity in the Holocaust and other Nazi German atrocities, a measure that has roiled relations with Israel, with Prime Minister Benjamin Netanyahu going as far as accusing the Polish government of "Holocaust denial".

 In September 2022, Duda and his wife attended the funeral of Holocaust survivor Edward Mosberg in the United States, and Duda announced that he was awarding Mosberg the Grand Cross of the Order of Merit of the Republic of Poland, the highest Polish award in its class.
 He awarded it in recognition of Mosberg's achievements in advancing Polish-Jewish dialogue and developing cooperation between nations, and for preserving the memory of and communicating what happened in the Holocaust.

-Stance on LGBT rights
+Stance on LGBTQ rights

-In June 2020, Duda said that he would not allow gay couples to marry or adopt children, while describing the LGBT movement as "a foreign ideology" and comparing it to indoctrination in the Soviet Union.
-He also pledged he would ban LGBT teaching in schools.
+In June 2020, Duda said that he would not allow gay couples to marry or adopt children, while describing the LGBTQ movement as "a foreign ideology" and comparing it to indoctrination in the Soviet Union.
+He also pledged he would ban "LGBTQ teaching" in schools.
 In response to Duda's comments, former Prime Minister of Belgium Elio Di Rupo publicly asked the European Commission for an official reaction.
-Soon after his comments, Duda invited presidential candidate Robert Biedroń (who had asked to meet the President) and an LGBT activist, Bartosz Staszewski, to the Presidential Palace, though Robert Biedroń eventually turned down the invitation, refusing to meet President Duda until he apologized.
-According to Staszewski, during their meeting Duda cited freedom of speech to defend his words about "LGBT ideology".
+Soon after his comments, Duda invited presidential candidate Robert Biedroń (who had asked to meet the president) and an LGBTQ activist, Bartosz Staszewski, to the Presidential Palace, though Robert Biedroń eventually turned down the invitation, refusing to meet President Duda until he apologized.
+According to Staszewski, during their meeting Duda cited freedom of speech to defend his words about "LGBTQ ideology".

-On 4 July 2020, Duda proposed changing the constitution to ban LGBT couples from adopting children.
+On 4 July 2020, Duda proposed changing the constitution to ban LGBTQ couples from adopting children.
 On 6 July 2020, he signed a document with a presidential draft of the amendment to the Polish Constitution.